 Q & A

-Q: Tell us a little bit about your book Final Cut.
+Q: Tell us a little bit about your books Final Cut and Star Struck.

-Q: What was your inspiration for the book?
+Q: What was your inspiration for the series?

-Along with that, I’ve thought for a long time that a big movie would be a good setting for a murder mystery because a movie company is its own unique community, like a very specific kind of small town with its own set of relationships and drama going on behind the scenes.
-A perfect breeding ground for all sorts of intrigue that can provide the inspiration for any number of stories.
+And I’ve thought for a long time that a big movie would be the perfect setting for a murder mystery because a movie company is its own unique community, like a very specific kind of small town with its own set of relationships and always plenty of drama going on behind the scenes—loads of inspiration for any number of stories.

 Q: You began your career New York City working as a costume designer for theater and opera before you moved to Los Angeles to work in film.
 Can you talk about the differences between doing costumes for theater and movies?